flybywiresim/docs/docs/aircraft/a380x/feature-guides/simbrief.md

 ### Wind Request

-To start this process, click the `CPNY WIND REQUEST` button on the INIT page or at the bottom of the `WIND` page.
+To start wind request process, click the `CPNY WIND REQUEST` button on the INIT page or at the bottom of the `WIND` page.

 ![FMS Start Wind Request](../assets/feature-guides/simbrief/fms-init-wind-request.jpg){loading=lazy}

 After doing so, the button label will change to 'REQUEST PENDING...'.
-Once the request is completed successfully, a scratchpad message will appear with the content "COMPANY WIND RECEIVED WAITING FOR INSERTION IN (ACTIVE or SEC X)", depending on which flight plan the request was initiated from.
+Once the request is completed successfully, a scratchpad message will appear with the content `COMPANY WIND RECEIVED WAITING FOR INSERTION IN (ACTIVE or SEC X)`, depending on which flight plan the request was initiated from.

 Click the 'RECEIVED CPNY WIND' button, which will give you the options to `INSERT` or `CLEAR` the wind data.
 Click `INSERT` to load it.